 As the old adage goes: hindsight is 20/20.
 I’m sure that we have all wished at some point that we could turn back time.
 That we could somehow get a ‘do over’.
 That we could have done or said something differently and therefore avoid regret.
 But we don’t get ‘do overs’.
 What we do get, however, is experience.

-As the year is coming to a close and I reflect on what I want for myself and for my life in the new year, I can’t help but think about how I want my hindsight to shape my foresight.
+As the year continues and I reflect on what I want for myself and for my life this year, I can’t help but think about how I want my hindsight to shape my foresight.
 I want the lessons from my past to inform my vision for the future.

 In this, my vision for 2020, I want: